 - Direct X 5.0 or higher

 - Multiplayer-Mode ( Modem-to-modem, null modem, IPX, TCP/IP)

 Unreleased PS1 Port

 Baldur's Gate was ported to the PlayStation by UK based developer Runecraft with a tentative 2000 release.
 However, due to quality and cost concerns it was canceled with only a few rare prototypes being produced.
 As of December 2009, the ISOs for one of these prototypes was leaked onto the internet by a private collector.
-The leaked build is playable and features significantly scaled down art and sound assets from the PC version.
-In addition, some of the interface elements are not final, such as the text.
+The leaked build is playable and features significantly scaled down art and sound assets from the PC version, but is clearly not final.

 Baldur's Gate was re-released by Good Old Games as "Baldur's Gate - The Original Saga" and contains the main game (Baldur's Gate) and its expansion ( Tales of the Sword Coast) for $10 (at normal non/sales price) with compatibility & support for Windows XP, Vista, and 7 for both 32 and 64-bit.